 There is a saying by Confucius ~ Choose a job you love, and you will never have to work a day in your life.
 I think this is spot on!
 Confucius clearly knew what he was talking about.
 BUT – if you’re like me, you will have asked yourself how to find that job you love so you can make it happen.

 The funny thing is … I worked as a Recruitment Consultant.
-It was MY JOB to help people find their dream job; and help employers find their perfect candidate.
+It was MY JOB to help people find their dream job, and help employers find their perfect candidate.
 And yet, there I was.. confused with my own passion – my own dream.
-I felt like an imposter.
+I felt like an impostor.

 Let me explain.